technoon-org/technoon.org/ainoon/lesson_1/slides.md

   * Though it won't always follow instructions exactly!
 * **Seek more tips** online for specific use-cases
   * It's all art/craft, not science/engineering
-  * Advice will likely change as models change
+  * Advice will likely change as chatbots change

 :::